Loupimo/UniversalSwatchSlots/README.md

 **What happen if I have applied a swatch to a building and remove it from the palette ?**

-It depends:
-- If you remove it without adding another swatch it will turn black or default.
-- If your remove it and add one or more swatches it will take the color of the first one.
+It will take the color of the next swatch in your palette.

-To revert it back, do not save, re-add a new swatch with the same name anywhere in your palette and reload your game.

- <span style="color:yellow">Note: if you removed one swatch without adding one, I strongly advise you to reaload your game as just reloading your save could let traces of previous swatch and lead to undifined behavior !</span>
+If your palette has no swatch or the swatch you removed was the last one, it wioll switch back to default.

 **What happen if I have applied swatches of a palette and want to switch to another ?**